How I built this

-You’ll probably be shocked at my honesty here, but the beauty industry is a brand play.
-Pure and simple.
-The cost of packaging and marketing a product far outweighs the cost of the formula itself.
+You’ll probably be shocked at my honesty here, but the cost of packaging and marketing a product far outweighs the cost of the formula itself.
 It’s quite shocking at how the packaging is more often than not what sells the product.
 Unlike most brands, we’ve chosen to turn this on its head by investing in quality formulas over excess, luxury packaging.
 This was an easy decision as a) I wanted customers to get the best-possible products, and b) I’m passionate about reducing unnecessary waste.
 In saying this, we put a lot of time and effort into developing a unique brand.
 We don’t play by the beauty norms of “millennial pink” or brown bottles to indicate a product is “natural”.
 We use bold, gender-neutral colours to both empower and make natural products more mainstream and fun.

 Once this was done, our focus turned towards gearing for launch ahead of summer 2019.
 This was the fun bit – developing our social strategy, working with influencers, coming up with advert creative, pitching to journalists…the list goes on.